scurid-inc/docs/docs/autonomousDeviceOnboarding.md

 Agent framework, as part of the core functionality, enables you to have your devices generate identity and reach out for identity workflow actions.

 ### Features
-a.
-Simplifies tracking of all agents deployed in your IoT network
+1. Simplifies tracking of all agents deployed in your IoT network
-b.
-Extends device identity tracking not only to  each device but also to each agent
+2. Extends device identity tracking not only to  each device but also to each agent
-c.
-Capabilities to auto-approve an identity when coming from the trsuted agents, further simplifying the individual indentity worklfow
+3. Capabilities to auto-approve an identity when coming from the trsuted agents, further simplifying the individual identity workflow

 ## Step 1 - Executing Scurid Edge Agent on IoT device
 1. Run agent `./scuridedgeagent`